centreon/centreon-documentation/en/graph-views/install.md

 ### Centreon Web interface

-The Centreon MAP server requires a dedicated user who has access to all resources.
+You must provide to Centreon MAP server a dedicated user **who has access to all resources** through appropriate access list groups.
 Since the password will be stored in human-readable form in a configuration file, you should not use a Centreon admin user account.

 Provide this user with access to the Centreon Web real-time API: